Read The Christmas Story

 So Joseph got up, took Jesus and Mary and they went back to Israel.
 But when he heard that Herod's son was now king of Judea, he was afraid to go there.
 So instead they went to Galilee, and lived in their old town of Nazareth.

-You can watch a fun animation of The Christmas Story! (opens full window/tab)
+You can read The Christmas Story as a fun comic! (opens in a full window/tab)